Allgood, Alabama: History

 One source said the town's name comes from a family of homesteaders from South Carolina who settled in the area in the early 19th century.
 However, another states that the original name of the village, Chepultepec, probably named for the Battle of Chapultepec in the Mexican–American War, was changed to "Allgood" in December 1915.
 A local lime manufacturer believed he was not getting repeat business because of the difficulty in spelling the name of the village and persuaded the local postmaster to change the name, with the postmaster giving the village his own name of Allgood.
 The town was formally incorporated in 1959.
 In 2010, it became the first locality in Alabama to achieve a Hispanic plurality.

 Geography

-Allgood is located in south-central Blount County at (33.904216, −86.516428).
+Allgood is located in south-central Blount County.
 It is in the Murphree Valley, with Straight Mountain to the southeast and Red Mountain and Sand Mountain to the northwest.
 Alabama State Route 75 passes through the town, leading northeast 3 mi to Oneonta, the county seat, and southwest 38 mi to Birmingham.

 According to the U.S. Census Bureau, the town has a total area of 1.0 sqmi, all land.